-&lt;sup>62 Voluntary compliance with Regulation FD became more widespread in response to several high profile enforcement actions brought by the SEC under the regulation, which are discussed below.
+62 Voluntary compliance with Regulation FD became more widespread in response to several high-profile enforcement actions brought by the SEC under the regulation, which are discussed below.
 In addition, a number of jurisdictions have similar regulations.
 For example, Korea has its own version of Regulation FD, and the EU has adopted a directive relating to insider dealing and market manipulation that prohibits certain persons who are in possession of inside information from disclosing that information to any other person unless such disclosure is made in the normal course of the exercise of their employment, profession or duties.
 See Article 3(a) of Directive 2003/6/EC of the European Parliament and of the Council on insider dealing and market manipulation (market abuse).
-The directive goes on to require that "whenever an issuer, or a person acting on behalf or for his account, discloses any inside information to any third party in the normal exercise of his employment, profession or duties, . . . he must make complete and effective public disclosure of that information, simultaneously in the case of an intentional disclosure and promptly in the case of a non-intentional disclosure."
-Article 3(a) of Directive 2003/6/EC of the European Parliament and of the Council on insider dealing and market manipulation (market abuse) at Article 6(3).
+The directive requires that "whenever an issuer, or a person acting on behalf or for his account, discloses any inside information to any third party in the normal exercise of his employment, profession or duties, . . . he must make complete and effective public disclosure of that information, simultaneously in the case of an intentional disclosure and promptly in the case of a non-intentional disclosure."
+Article 6(3) of Directive 2003/6/EC of the European Parliament and of the Council on insider dealing and market manipulation (market abuse).